barnalismollich/coyotiv-barnali-smollich/README.md

 **Rough idea**

 I want to build a website which will function as a  storage of our most important documents.
-Only family members (husband, 4 daughters and me) have access to this page.
+Only family members (husband, daughters and me) have access to this page.
 Starting point is a login page as the contents is sensitive.
 The main page is then a list of our most important documents (Testament, Patientenverfügung, Betreuungsvollmacht, passport copies, Impfpass etc.) which in case of emergency can be accessed easily.

 **Goals**

-1. Store the most important documents centrally (upload, download, delete, version control?)2.
+1. Store the most important documents centrally (upload, download, delete, version control?)

 **Non-Goals**